aquasecurity/aqua-helm/cyber-center/README.md

 ## Guide how to connect to offline cyber-center from aqua console

-Please login into Aqua Web UI then go to `Aqua CyberCenters` section under `Settings` tab to connect to a new offline cyber-center.
+Please log in into Aqua Web UI then go to `Aqua CyberCenters` section under `Settings` tab to connect to a new offline cyber-center.

-1. Change the Address to offline cybercenter address `eg: http://aqua-cc:443`
+1. Change the Address to offline cyberCenter address `eg: http://aqua-cc:443`
 2. Test the connection once it is success save the changes.
 3. Disable `Fast Scanning` under `Scanning` section in `Setting` tab.